pytorch/ignite/docs/source/concepts.rst

 State:
 ------
 A state is introduced in :class:`~ignite.engine.engine.Engine` to store the output of the `process_function`, current epoch, iteration and other helpful information.
-Each :class:`~ignite.engine.engine.Engine` contains a :class:`~ignite.engine.events.State`, which includes the following:
+Each :class:`~ignite.engine.engine.Engine` contains a :class:`~ignite.engine.state.State`, which includes the following:

 - **engine.state.seed**: Seed to set at each data "epoch".